-6 Data parking in Run 3
+6. Data parking in Run 3

 The successful execution of the B parking program during Run 2 garnered significant interest, propelling the evolution of the parking technique into a comprehensive and diverse program.
 The enhancement of the B parking strategy in Run 3 is discussed in Section 6.1, which introduces novel inclusive triggers to collect data in the dimuon and dielectron final states.
+In Section 6.2, we provide an overview of other diverse opportunities arising from the parking strategy that extend beyond the B physics measurements, referred to as "alternative" data parking strategies.